Deal with non printable characters and control characters

 to make the marks visible within your HTML code.

 Fix problems caused by non printable characters

-Once you've identified the section of your page that contains the non printable characters you should be able to encode oder remove them.
-Afterwards you can just perform a new crawl or perform a new live analysis to check the results.
+Once you've identified the section of your page that contains the non printable characters you should be able to encode or remove them.
+Afterwards, you can just perform a new crawl or perform a new live analysis to check the results.

 If your software allows user input or imports data from external datasources you might want to implement code that checks for non printable characters before storing the input.